Let’s start by explaining what a blue iron pan is and why it can be your greatest ally for baking a pizza in a pan.

 Why blue iron pans need to be treated

-Iron pans leave production coated with processing oils that serve to protect them from oxidation during transport and sale.
+The blue iron pans come out of production covered with finishing oils that serve to protect them from oxidation during transport and sale.

 Before anything else, this protective layer must be removed.